In This Article

 Software wallets can be accessed on various device types, including:

-• iOS/Android Apps: The most popular software wallets are downloaded as mobile apps.
+• iOS/Android Apps: The best software wallets available today can be downloaded as mobile apps.
 They’re usually protected by a PIN or biometrics, such as fingerprint ID.
 Sending and receiving funds is seamless, as you’re never more than a click away from the wallet.
 Mobile wallets also support QR code scanning, which is the safest option when sending funds.

 • Desktop Software: Another option is to download a decentralized wallet to a desktop device.
 This is ideal for investors who prefer transacting on a larger screen.
 However, desktop wallets are less secure, as they’re prone to viruses and malware.
 That said, some desktop wallets support two-factor authentication, so transactions require confirmation from another device.